-Pilates is, without question, my favorite form of exercise.
-In my opinion, it’s one of the best workouts that’s ever been invented (thank you, Joseph Pilates).
-I love the movements involved, love doing it, and love the results I get.
-So when I heard just a few weeks ago that hot Pilates was officially now a thing, I was intrigued and excited.
-I was never one to embrace the hot yoga trend (it seemed crazy to me), but hot Pilates sounded liked it could be my cup of tea.
-Keep reading for what my experience was like, and why I think it’s the best winter workout out there.
+Pilates is my favorite form of exercise, and I truly believe that it’s one of the best workouts that’s ever been invented (thank you, Joseph Pilates.)
+I love the movements involved, how I feel, and the results I get.
+So when I heard that hot Pilates was officially a thing, I was intrigued and excited.
+I've never embraced the hot yoga trend (sweating in a hot room has always seemed a bit crazy to me), but hot Pilates sounded liked it could be my cup of tea.

-When I first entered the room at Hot Pilates on Sunset Boulevard in Los Angeles (the first and only Hot Pilates studio in L.A.), it was set to 95 degrees, and I truly thought that I might have to leave the class.
-I was trying to be cool (no pun intended), but was mulling over—and actually concerned about— the fact that I might not physically be able to make it.
-The heat felt smothering and I didn’t understand how the human body could exert itself at this temperature and not pass out, feel sick, etc.
+When I first entered the room at Hot Pilates on Sunset Boulevard in Los Angeles (the first Hot Pilates studio in L.A.), it was set to 95 degrees, and I truly thought that I might need to grab my water bottle and bolt.
+I was trying to be cool (no pun intended), while quietly mulling over the possibility (and genuine concern) that I might not physically make it.
+The heat felt smothering and I didn’t understand how the human body could exert itself at this temperature and not pass out or feel sick.
+Clearly, I was apprehensive.

-However, I trusted that the temperature had to be optimal and intentional, otherwise so many people wouldn’t be able to not only “make it” through a class, but love it and keep coming back.
-Paula Patton and actress Abigail Spencer (whose body is my personal holy grail in terms of fit celeb bods), are regulars at the studio.
-I was determined to see the class through.
+However, I trusted that the temperature had to be optimal and intentional, considering so many people not only successfully complete these classes, but love it and keep coming back.
+Actresses Paula Patton and Abigail Spencer (the latter being my personal holy grail in terms of fit celeb bods), are regulars at the studio.
+After dreaming of me and my girl Abigail sipping smoothies after future sessions, I was determined to see my first class through.

-Within five minutes, I had forgotten any fear that I might need to bail.
-The heat became not just bearable, but an enjoyable benefit.
-Here’s why I think it’s the best winter workout:
+Within five minutes, the fear that I might need to bail disappeared.
+The heat became not only bearable, but an enjoyable benefit.
+And then I became sold on why hot Pilates is the best winter workout.
+Here's why:

 During winter, our muscles are tight and stiff.
 Our blood flow is slower, and it takes longer to warm up the body for a workout than it does during summer.
-A heated class is amazing for loosening up your muscles and making it easier to get into the flow of the workout.
+A heated class will help loosen up your muscles and make it easier to get into the flow of the workout.
 You feel less like a frozen icicle and more like a limber gymnast.

 It’s amazing for belly bulge.

 It’s so easy to emerge from winter with a layer of stubborn fat on our lower bellies from all the season’s comfort food.
-We crave and eat starchier, creamier things, from soups and hot chocolate, to grilled cheese and mashed potatoes, to feel all snuggly and warm.
-The only problem is, those calorie-laden carbs go straight to belly pooch.
+We crave and eat starchier, creamier things, from soups and hot chocolate, to grilled cheese and mashed potatoes, and they make us feel all snuggly and warm.
+The only problem is, those calorie-laden carbs go straight to our belly pooch.

-Pilates is one of the world’s best exercises for your lower and overall belly.
-Every movement is designed around strengthening, and flattening your core.
-In a hot class, the ab work is amped up, and you leave feeling like you got a tighter tummy in an hour.
+Pilates is one of the best exercises for your lower and overall belly.
+Every movement is designed around strengthening and flattening your core.
+In a hot class, the ab work is amped up, and you'll feel like you're walking away with a tighter tummy in an hour.

 It’s more approachable than other hot classes.

-Yoga inherently involves a lot of downward facing and upside down poses, which, with blood rushing to your head while holding the poses, seems like a bit much in the heat.
-On the other end of the spectrum, there are hot spinning classes, and cardio that extreme, and in that heat just seems too hardcore (at least to me).
+Yoga inherently involves a lot of downward facing and upside down poses, which, with blood rushing to the head while holding poses, seems like a bit too much for me in the heat.
+On the other end of the spectrum, there are hot spinning and cardio classes, which feel too extreme without the AC blasting in my direction.

-Hot Pilates is the perfect middle-of-the-road hot class if you’re going to take a hot class at all.
-The movements are just fast enough that you don’t have time to kind of sit and swelter, but not so fast that a beginner couldn’t still crush it.
+Hot Pilates is the perfect middle-of-the-road hot class if you’re thinking about trying one.
+The movements are fast enough that you don’t have time to sit and swelter, but fairly paced so a beginner can still crush it.

-Have you ever done a hot workout class?
-Would you try Hot Pilates?
+Have you ever done a hot workout class, and if you haven't, would you try Hot Pilates?
 Tell me below!